 Future Adoption of Recently Issued Accounting Pronouncements

 In November 2024, the FASB issued ASU 2024-03, Income Statement – Reporting Comprehensive Income – Expense Disaggregation Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses, which is intended to improve the disclosures of expenses by providing more detailed information about the types of expenses in commonly presented expense captions.
 The standard is effective for annual reporting periods beginning after December 15, 2026, and interim reporting periods beginning after December 15, 2027.
 Early adoption is permitted.
 The standard can be applied either prospectively or retrospectively.
-The Company is currently evaluating the impact of adopting this ASU on the presentation of its consolidated financial statements.
+The Company is currently evaluating the impact of the standard on the presentation of its consolidated financial statements.

 All other new accounting pronouncements issued, but not yet effective or adopted, have been deemed to be not relevant to the Company and, accordingly, are not expected to have a material impact once adopted.